I-SpiTfire-U/Pink-Fox-Engine/README.md

 - [X] Add built-in functionality for converting font files to bitmap fonts so that developers don't have to use external tools to do so.
 - [ ] Add SAT collision support on top of the basic collision system that already exists.
-- [ ] Implement more debugging/crash report features including debug messages that draw to the window.
+- [ ] Implement more debugging/crash report features including debug messages that Render to the window.
 - [ ] Separate module concerns better and make specific sections of the engine more modular.
 - [ ] Get an actual logo created for the engine.